HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 However, the policies vary considerably in the extent of their cover, so you do need to read the small print.

-2.1.
+i.
 Accidental Damage to Possessions

-2.2.
+ii.
 Empty Property

 If the property is empty for part of the year then you need to make this clear to your insurer, as there may well be implications on the level of risk cover they are prepared to offer, particularly in relation to insurance against theft.
 Clearly, such a clause d'inoccupation is going to be an issue for those with a second home in France!
 There are likely to be specific requirements in relation to security of the property, which may also apply more generally in the policy in relation to claims resulting from burglary.

-2.3.
+iii.
 Other Buildings

 If you have a number of different buildings on the property then you need to be clear about their inclusion (or not) in the contract.
 You will normally need to specify that you also require cover for sheds, barns and other buildings not annexed to the main property.
 If these buildings are not locked, then you may be unable to insure the contents.
 Similarly, there may be limits on the value of effects the insurer is prepared to cover in ancillary buildings.

-2.4.
+iv.
 Business Use

 If you have tools, equipment and other effects on the property that you use in your business, they may not be automatically covered by the household policy.
 You may need to take out separate professional insurance.

-2.5.
+v.
 Holiday Lettings

-2.6.
+vi.
 Communal Spaces

-If the property is an apartment, or there are communal spaces or services shared with others, then the freeholder or management company will take out insurance in relation to these areas, but you will still need to take out insurance for your own and belongings and private property.
+If the property is an apartment, or there are communal spaces or services shared with others, the freeholder or management company will take out insurance in relation to these areas, but you will still need to take out insurance for your own and belongings and private property.

-2.7.
+vii.
 Electrical Items

 Policies differ widely on the level of cover they provide to electrical items in the property resulting from electrical surge, or poor functioning of equipment.
-Some policies may simply exclude damage to electrical items resulting from an electrical surge.
+Some policies simply exclude damage to electrical items resulting from an electrical surge.

-2.8.
+viii.
 Insurance Valuation

 Some policies offer new for old (valeur à neuf), thereby enabling you to buy a replacement item from the proceeds of the insurance claim.
-However, do not assume that this would enable you to replace a 10 year old television with the latest 40cm plasma!
+However, do not assume that this would enable you to replace a 10-year-old television with the latest 40cm plasma!

 In addition, if the insurer considers that the original purchase price of the item to be in excess of that normally paid in the market, a percentage reduction will be applied to the base figure.